sinopiaolive/package-manager/README.md

 ## Motivation

-At the moment, every language environment (such as Ruby or Rust) has its own package manager (such as Bundler or Cargo).
+At the moment, every language environment (such as Ruby or Rust) has its own package manager (such as Bundler).
 All those package managers tend to roughly solve the same problem with only slight variations between them.
 This Package Manager is an attempt to solve the problem once and for all.

 It does not aim to unify all package managers or serve as a drop-in replacement for any existing package manager.
 Rather, it aims to obviate the need to write a